 SylvaGrow® with added John Innes

-• A unique blend of fine bark, woodfibre (by-products of sustainably managed British forests) and coir (from a single, known source) plus sterilized loam and sand
+• A unique blend of fine bark, woodfibre (by-products of sustainably managed British forests) and coir (from known, ethically-approved sources) plus sterilized loam and sand

 • Contains balanced nutrients sufficient for the first 4 - 6 weeks of growth.